This is generally what you can expect during your journey with us towards healthy legs.

-- Sedation is not required for vein treatment and is used only at the request of the patient.
+- Sedation is not required for vein treatment.
+It will only be used when requested and with the safety of the patient in mind.

 - Make sure to walk or lightly exercise throughout the day following your procedure.
 We recommend 10 minutes of leg movement every hour for the first few days after the procedure (walking, biking, stairs).

-- Avoid the following for 7 days post procedure: Heavy strenuous lifting, swimming/soaking in water.
+- Avoid the following for 7 days post-procedure: Heavy strenuous lifting, swimming, and soaking in water.

 - Regular physical exercise is recommended in the days following your procedure.

 - Analgesics such as Tylenol, Advil (Ibuprofen), and Aleve are recommended for post-procedure discomfort.